 From the Guinness Storehouse, and listening to traditional Irish music, to shopping at Harrods and visiting London’s museums, these two cities have so much to offer.
 Of course, hotel choice is a big part of the experience, and the Dublin Westbury along with the London Athenaeum were the perfect properties for my recent visits.

-In Dublin I chose to stay at The Westbury, which was walking distance to most major sights.
+In Dublin The Westbury is walking distance to most major sights.
 As a 5-star property located in the Grafton shopping district, their great service began upon my arrival.
 From the doorman and bellman to reception, my arrival was seamless, and I received a very warm welcome.
 My Studio Suite was quite spacious, yet cozy.
 I loved the four-poster bed and Nespresso coffee maker.
 The marble bathroom was nicely appointed, including a heated towel rack.

 The Westbury is a Leading Hotel of the World, and with the attention to detail it was obvious why.
 I had the continental breakfast on the terrace with a lot of delicious choices, including fresh fruit and fabulous pastries.
 Being one of TravelStore's preferred hotels, I enjoyed complimentary continental breakfast as well as a lunch at Balfes.
 The fish and chips I ordered for lunch was very tasty, and the bistro feel of Balfes provided a great ambiance.